Air-to-surface-vessel radar: Mark I and II

-For a variety of reasons, the 1.5 m wavelength of the radar system worked better over water than land, and the large size and flat vertical sides of the ships made excellent radar targets.
 Production quality sets were available in 1939 and entered operational service in early 1940, becoming the first radar system to be mounted on an aircraft in a combat setting.
 A somewhat improved version, Mark II, followed in 1941, which saw tens of thousands of units produced in the UK, Canada, US and Australia.

 These designs had a relatively long minimum range, meaning the submarine targets disappeared from the display just as the aircraft was readying for the attack.
 At night, this allowed the submarines to escape attack by maneuvering when an aircraft could be heard.
 This was solved by the Leigh Light, a searchlight that lit up the submarines during the last seconds of the approach.
 By early 1942, Mark II and the Leigh Light were finally available on large numbers of aircraft.
 Their effect was dramatic; German U-boats had previously been almost completely safe at night, and could operate out of the Bay of Biscay in spite of it being close to British shores.
 By the spring of 1942, Biscay was increasingly dangerous, with aircraft appearing out of nowhere in the middle of the night, dropping bombs and depth charges, and then disappearing again in moments.

 The Germans ultimately solved the problem of Mark II with the introduction of the Metox radar detector.
 This amplified the radar's pulses and played them into the radio operator's headphones.
 It provided this warning long before the echos from the submarine became visible on the aircraft's display.
 With experience, the operators could tell whether the aircraft was approaching or just flying by, allowing the U-boat to dive and escape detection.
 By the end of 1942, Mark II had been rendered ineffective.